CMB polarization as a tool to constrain the optical properties of the Universe

 A mechanism that alters the propagation of photons across cosmological distances can be recast in terms of an effective dielectric tensor, for example by looking at how the wave equation is modified.
-Then Eq.~\ref{eq:rho_of_chi} and \ref{eq:spectra} can be readily used to obtain predictions for the observed CMB angular power spectra.
-We explicit this procedure for a dielectric tensor that does not depend on the radiation wavenumber.
-In this case, the modified spectra in Eqs.~(\ref{eq:spectra}) read
+Then Eqs.~(\ref{eq:rho_of_chi}) and (\ref{eq:spectra}) can be readily used to obtain predictions for the observed CMB angular power spectra.
+We explicit this procedure for a dielectric tensor that does not depend on the radiation wave number \footnote{This amounts to the assumption that the (unknown) natural length of the medium, which is related to the physics underlying GFE, is much smaller than the CMB wavelengths.}.
+In this case, the modified spectra in Eqs.~(\ref{eq:spectra}) read where $\calW^{(1)}_\ell$ and $\calW^{(2)}_\ell$ are combinations of Wigner $3j$-symbols, and